Amazons of Rome: Plot

-In the year 476BC the newly founded republic of Rome is at war with a coalition formed by Porcenna, king of Etrusca, and its allies Stavros (head of Greek mercenaries) and Drusco (chief of a Barbarian horde).
+In the year 476 BC the newly founded republic of Rome is at war with a coalition formed by Porcenna, king of Etrusca, and its allies Stavros (head of Greek mercenaries) and Drusco (chief of a Barbarian horde).
 After fierce fighting Drusco offers a truce but demands that the Romans offer hostages as a sign of good faith, including Clelia, the leader of a group of woman warriors.

 Drusco is assigned to look after the women, and he falls for Cloelia.
 Lucilla, an Estruscan noblewoman who was captured by the Romans and then released, hates the Romans.

 Cloelia and the women escape.
 Drusco is blamed.
 Cloelia leads the women back across the Tiber to help the Romans fight the Etruscans.

 Soon the peace treaty is broken and the Roman army, under the command of Horatio Cocles (or "Cyclops", because he had lost an eye fighting when he was younger) prepare to make their last stand at the Sublicus Bridge over the River Tiber.